doctrine-extensions/DoctrineExtensions/doc/translatable.md

 - Automatic translation of Entity or Document fields when loaded
 - ORM query can use **hint** to translate all records without issuing additional queries
 - Can be nested with other behaviors
-- Annotation, Yaml and Xml mapping support for extensions
+- Attribute, Annotation, Yaml and Xml mapping support for extensions

 **2012-01-28**